rails-lts/security-scanner-configs/configs/rack/1_4_7_23/cves.md

-# List of CVEs addressed by Rack 1.4.7.23 LTS
+# List of vulnerabilities addressed by Rack 1.4.7.23 LTS

-This is a known list of all known CVEs relevant for Rack 1.4.7.23 LTS.
+This is a known list of all known vulnerabilities relevant for Rack 1.4.7.23 LTS.

 - CVE-2018-16471
   - XSS in Rack